rust-lang/rust/doc/tutorial.md

 > ***Note:*** Windows users should read the detailed
 > [getting started][wiki-start] notes on the wiki.
 Even when using
-> the binary installer the windows build requires a MinGW installation,
+> the binary installer the Windows build requires a MinGW installation,
 > the precise details of which are not discussed in this tutorial.

 To build from source you will also need the following prerequisite